Primary source is here

 Find Parent(s) of an HTML Element

-To find a single parent of an HTML element, use the find_parent() method which will show you the element that you are looking for as well as it parent in the HTML tree.
+method which will show you the element that you are looking for as well as it parent in the HTML tree.

-To find all the parents of an HTML element, use the find_parents() method on the BeautifulSoup object.
+To find all the parents of an HTML element, use the find_parents()

 Find Child(ren) of an HTML Element

-To find a single child of an HTML element, use the findChild() method which will show you the child of the element in the HTML tree.
+method which will show you the child of the element in the HTML tree.

-1<span class="neon-effect">two point oh!</span>
+1 | <span class="neon-effect">two point oh!</span> |

-To find all the children of an HTML element, use the fetchChildren() method on the BeautifulSoup object.
+To find all the children of an HTML element, use the fetchChildren()

 Find all the descendants of the HTML element.